A rounded to spreading shrub to 2 m tall.

 Phyllodes (modified leaves are narrow) to 6 cm long to 1 cm wide, rigid and with a sharp point (mucro).

-Flowers are produced in globular heads, to 9 mm diameter with up to 30 very small, staminate flowers in each head.
+Flowers are produced in globular heads, to 9 mm diameter with up to 30 very small, staminate flowers in each head; bright-yellow in colour.
 Heads are produced singularly or in groups of 2 to 4 in leaf axils, in May to October.

 Seed pods are curved to openly coiled, raised over seeds, 10 cm long and to 0.6 cm wide.